 When it comes to reaping the benefits of massage therapy, consistency is key.
 A massage here and there is nice, but won’t give you the same benefits as a regular massage program.
 Like exercise itself, the benefits of sports massage are cumulative, meaning the more regularly you receive a massage, the more you’ll reap their advantages.

 Think of it as preventative maintenance.
 That being said, know that the benefits are often short-lived and part of the reason why it works best as a cumulative action.
-Massage therapist Paul Valentine recommends scheduling “once a week if possible or every other week.”
+Massage therapists recommend scheduling “once a week if possible or every other week.”

 Post-event or post-race sports massages are a great way to help your body recover from strenuous exercise.
 Wait 3-5 days after the event or race before getting a massage, in order to allow any lingering soreness to dissipate.
 However, the lighter, spa-type of post-race massages are different – they are meant to encourage blood flow and help you relax, and can be taken advantage of as soon as the day after the event.